-- Helping to plan community-based suicide prevention activity through a more integrated and systems-based regional approach to suicide prevention in partnership with Local Hospital Networks, states and territories and other local service providers
+- Helping plan community-based suicide prevention activities.
+This is an integrated and systems-based regional approach to preventing suicide in partnership with local hospital networks, the state government and other local service providers

 - Commissioning community-based suicide prevention activities that flexibly meet the needs of the community and better targets people at risk

-- Planning and commissioning community-based suicide prevention activities for Aboriginal and Torres Strait Islander communities, taking into account the recommendations of the Aboriginal and Torres Strait Islander Suicide Prevention Strategy
+- Planning and commissioning community-based suicide prevention activities for Aboriginal and Torres Strait Islander communities, in line with recommendations of the National Aboriginal and Torres Strait Islander Suicide Prevention Strategy

-- Leading joint commitments with State Government and partner organisations (Suicide Prevention Place Based Trials in Ballarat and the Great South Coast) to prevent suicide and ensure that people who have self-harmed or attempted suicide are given effective follow-up support.
+- Leading joint commitments with the Federal Government, State Government and partner organisations to prevent suicide and ensure that people who have self-harmed or attempted suicide are given effective follow-up support through suicide prevention place-based trials in Ballarat and the Great South Coast.